DHTMLX/docs-suite/docs/form/api/select/select_beforechange_event.md

 @signature: {'beforeChange: (value: string | number) => boolean | void;'}

 @params:
-- `value: string | number` - the current value of the control
+- `value: string | number` - the value to be set for the control

 @returns:
 Return `false` to prevent changing the value of the control; otherwise, `true`.